What is a reverse vending machine?

 Better for the environment:

-- Separate beverage containers by material type (PET, glass, aluminium).
+- Separate beverage containers by material type (PET, glass, aluminum).

 - Ensure clean, quality materials that can be used again and again to make new containers.
-At TOMRA, we call this Cleanest Loop recycling.
+At TOMRA, we call this Clean Loop Recycling.

-- Reduce need for raw materials in making more containers, and need for landfills.
+- Reduce need for raw materials in making more containers.

-- Keeps litter and waste out of groundwater, oceans and streets.
+- Keep litter and waste out of landfills, streets and oceans.